Battle of Pozzuolo

-The Battle of Pozzuolo del Friuli was fought during World War I on 30 October 1917, between the Italian II Cavalry Brigade and two infantry battalions of the Infantry Brigade "Bergamo", against two divisions of the German Imperial Army and one division of the Austro-Hungarian Army at Pozzuolo del Friuli.
+The Battle of Pozzuolo del Friuli was fought during World War I on 30 October 1917, between the Italian II Cavalry Brigade and two infantry battalions of the Brigade "Bergamo", against two divisions of the German Imperial Army and one division of the Austro-Hungarian Army at Pozzuolo del Friuli.

 Prelude

-On 24 October 1917 Austro-Hungarian forces, reinforced by German units, commenced the Battle of Caporetto.
-German forces were able to break into the Italian front line at Caporetto and rout the Italian forces opposing them.
-The breakthrough forced the Italian 3rd Army to retreat westwards.
-However with the Central Power forces advancing rapidly towards the Venetian Plain the 3rd Army was in danger of being encircled.

-Therefore, the II Cavalry Brigade under Brigadier General Emo Capodilista and the II/25th Battalion and III/26th Battalion of the Infantry Brigade "Bergamo" under Colonel Piero Balbi were sent to Pozzuolo del Friuli and ordered to delay the central powers long enough for the 3rd Army to escape across the Tagliamento river over the bridges at Codroipo and at Latisana.
+On 24 October 1917, Austro-Hungarian forces, reinforced by German units, commenced the Battle of Caporetto.
+The German forces were able to break into the Italian front line at Caporetto and rout the Italian forces opposing them.
+The breakthrough forced the Italian 3rd Army to retreat westwards behind the Piave river.
+However, due to the rapid advance of the Austro-Hungarian and German forces towards the Venetian Plain, the 3rd Army's line of retreat was in danger of being cut off and encircled.
+Therefore, the II Cavalry Brigade under Brigadier General Emo Capodilista and the Brigade "Bergamo", under Colonel Piero Balbi were sent to Pozzuolo del Friuli and ordered to delay the enemy long enough for the 3rd Army to escape across the Tagliamento river over the bridges at Codroipo and at Latisana.
 The II Cavalry Brigade consisted of the Regiment "Genova Cavalleria" (4th) and Regiment "Lancieri di Novara" (5th).